-Did you know that 80% of adults suffer from lower back pain at some time in our lives?
+Did you know that 80% of adults suffer from lower back pain?

 It can be caused by a strain, structural problems like a damaged vertebrae or sciatica, arthritis, osteoporosis, sleep disorders, a bad mattress, even bending or turning awkwardly.

-Once it occurs, at best we are in a lot of discomfort for several days, at worst, it could mean surgery.
-Falling somewhere in between these are treatment options such as chiropractors, massage therapists, acupuncture, OTC and prescription drugs, and seeing an osteopath.
+Once it happens, at best we are in a lot of discomfort for several days; at worst, it could mean surgery.
+Falling somewhere in between these are treatment options – chiropractors, massage therapists, acupuncture, OTC and prescription drugs, and seeing an osteopath.

 Why not take preventive steps?

 Exercise can provide this.
 The benefits of exercise are well documented.
 It helps to:

 - Reduce risk of Type 2 Diabetes and Metabolic Syndrome

 A meta-analysis was performed in an Australian study, where researchers reviewed more than 6,000 studies about back pain prevention.
 They chose the top 23 based on their methodology methods, and included more than 30,000 participants with back pain.
 The researchers compared prevention techniques such as education about lifestyle changes, shoe orthotics, back belts, various types of exercise programs and exercise programs that also included some type of education about back-pain prevention.

 The study’s conclusion was if someone with a history of back pain exercised regularly, s/he was considerably less likely to experience back pain again within a year.
 And, when assisting your body with proper recovery, you can experience less pain and discomfort.